ArsenyBochkarev/OpenJDK-RISCV-Intrinsics/docs/benchmarks/micro/cpu/aarch64/disabling_crypto_intrinsics_aarch64_micro.md

   cpufreq stats: 600 MHz:71.29%, 700 MHz:3.89%, 800 MHz:1.34%, 900 MHz:0.85%, 1000 MHz:0.78%, 1.10 GHz:0.58%, 1.20 GHz:0.42%, 1.30 GHz:0.39%, 1.40 GHz:0.28%, 1.50 GHz:20.18%  (1976771)
 ```

-Test stand overview for AES microbenchmark.
+Test stand overview for GHASH and AES microbenchmarks.
 It is different because AES-related intrinsics are disabled in Raspberry Pi 4:

 ```
 $ uname -a